umbraco/rfcs/packages/0018-package-format.md

 - The out of the box Umbraco ZIP package that can be generated from the backoffice
 - The NuGet package that is the standard in .NET

-This RFC's purpose is to suggest a way to bridge the gap and unify the two package formats while also looking closer at what a modern package format *should* solve.
+This RFC's purpose is to suggest a way to bridge the gap and unify the two package formats while also looking closer at what a modern package format *should* offer.

 ## Motivation